Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
-**Components:** embalming fluids (14 gp)
+**Components:** Embalming fluids (14 gp)
 **Duration:** 10 days

 You treat a corpse or other remains.
 For the duration, the target is protected from decay and can’t become undead.

 The craft also effectively extends the time limit on raising the target from the dead, since days spent under the influence of this incantation don’t count against the time limit of crafts and incantations such as *raise dead*.

+A corpse can be embalmed more than once.
+The duration is not cumulative: the benefit ends 10 days after the most recent embalming.

+*Heal check:* With a successful DC 12 Heal check, the duration is 100 days.

 ### Forensic Examination

-Level 5 Treatment Practice (Heal)
+Level 1 Treatment Practice (Heal)

-**Cost to Learn:** 40 gp
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
-**Components:** 40 gp
+**Components:** Special reagents and chemicals (14 gp)
 **Duration:** Instantaneous

 You check for evidence such as wound patterns, learning how a body was injured or killed.

+*Heal check:* With a successful Heal check (variable DC), you learn important clues about events surrounding the death.

 ### Restoration